Pavel-Teplitsky/smf-groupdocs-annotation-source/README.md

 ###Installation Instuctions

-1. Unzip GroupDocs_Viewer archive to the root/packages/
+1. Unzip GroupDocs_Annotation archive to the root/packages/

-2. Place viewer.gif to the root/themes/default/images/bbc folder
+2. Place Annotation.gif to the root/themes/default/images/bbc folder
 3. Go to the Admin->Package Manager
-4. Click install mod opposite GroupDocs Viewer
+4. Click install mod opposite GroupDocs Annotation

 5. On next screen click Install now

-6. To insert groupDocs Viewer iframe to the post go to edit post and click on GroupDocs icon.
+6. To insert groupDocs Annotation iframe to the post go to edit post and click on GroupDocs icon.

 7. On dialog inser file GUID and click Ok